TedTschopp/tschopp.net/_posts/2018-05-16-Doing-Religions-Right-in-DCC.md

 **Trapsmith:** Specializing in creating, detecting, bypassing and disarming traps (p153 Advanced Players Guide).
 Teaches how to identify different traps and disarm them.
 Salvages traps and remakes them.
 This role may not have a Deity as a patron.

 **Jobs for people within Thieves guild.**
-Enforcer/ Thug: Ensure protection rackets, to body guard important or skilled Thieves’ Guild members, protect entrances to Thieves’ Guild HQ/ hideout.
+*Enforcer / Thug:* Ensure protection rackets, to body guard important or skilled Thieves’ Guild members, protect entrances to Thieves’ Guild HQ/ hideout.

-Lookout / Distraction: Ensure that teams working in the field have situational awareness.
+*Lookout / Distraction:* Ensure that teams working in the field have situational awareness.
 They also distract others from the activities the group is engaged in.

-Runner (Courier): Ensures that messages are moved through the Guild.
+*Runner (Courier):* Ensures that messages are moved through the Guild.

-Second story men: Someone who specializes in breaking into a building without leaving any trace.
+*Second story men:* Someone who specializes in breaking into a building without leaving any trace.

-Con artists: Someone who specializes in building and exploiting confidence.
+*Con artists:* Someone who specializes in building and exploiting confidence.

-Pickpocket: Someone who specializes in stealing possessions off of a victims body without their awareness.
+*Pickpocket:* Someone who specializes in stealing possessions off of a victims body without their awareness.
 May require coordination of a Lookout / Distraction.

-Shadower: Follows targets to gain information
+*Shadower:* Follows targets to gain information

 ##### Level 0 Occupations
 Some deities might consider some occupations as unclean.
 This might be for many reasons.
 I have included a table below based on some historical moral issues and monopolies some religions have had on certain domains.
 Please consider this for each religion you create.